 SEAI has undertaken checks on more than 200 lamp models.
 Checks included market screening, technical documentation checks and, in some instances, the physical screening of lamps using a “lab in a suitcase” called LightSpion.
 Using a risk-based approach 12 lamps have been selected for laboratory testing.

-The lamps are being tested at the accredited Lighting Industry Association Laboratories Ltd in the UK.
+The lamps are being tested at the accredited Lighting Industry Association Laboratories Ltd in the UK and distributes them Festoon lighting Australia.
 The test results received so far indicate that eight out of 12 of the products tested are non-compliant in one or more ways.
 With further test results outstanding, this number could be higher by the end of testing.

 Tim Stokes, Market Surveillance Programme Manager at SEAI said: “Because these lamps have been chosen for testing based on risk, this level of non-compliance is unlikely to be replicated across the entire range of GU10s on sale in Ireland.
 Also, some noncompliance such as a lamp declared as an A++ energy label when it is an A+ energy label might be considered more serious than, for example, small inconsistencies in the quality of light produced.
 Nonetheless, our findings are concerning so we will continue to focus on GU10s, and more widely on the lighting sector.”